 On the way to Rodos we stopped at Symi Island.
-The port was very beautiful with a clock tower and houses that were “neo-classical grand old structures of former sponge trading merchants”.
-They were built on the hillside in “dramatic natural amphitheatre style”.
+The beautiful port has a clock tower and houses built on the hillside in “dramatic natural amphitheatre style”.
+The neo-classical grand old structures were once the homes of sponge trading merchants.

 Another island with a layout similar to Symi is Kalymnos with its beautiful Port of Pothia.
-The houses in Kalymnos have Italianate architecture with pastel-washed exteriors – a gorgeous backdrop to the blue Aegean Sea.
+Houses in Kalymnos have Italianate architecture with pastel-washed exteriors – a gorgeous backdrop to the blue Aegean Sea.
 Photos don’t begin to do these islands justice.
-Two of many small islands between Kos and Rodos are Tilos and Halki.
+Tilos and Halki are two of many smaller islands between Kos and Rodos.

 The medieval Old Town of Rhodes is a World Heritage Site.
-The ferry ride from Rodos to Santorini was nine hours long on stormy seas.
+The ferry ride from Rodos to Santorini lasted a long nine hours on stormy seas.
 We arrived in Santorini at 1:00 am on Tuesday (I think).
-I was dizzy and seasick so will take a day or two to recover before exploring.
-I will be in Santorini for a week and then fly to Athens – no more ferries for a while.
+I was dizzy and seasick, so will take a day or two to recover before exploring.
+I’ll be in Santorini for a week and then fly to Athens – no more ferries for a while.
 More later…